nesi/support-docs/docs/Scientific_Computing/Supported_Applications/VASP.md

 with your research group, employer, or institution, and if the terms of your licence permit cluster use.

-If you do have a valid license, please {% include "partials/support_request.html" %} to gain access to the VASP executables.
+If you do have a valid license, please contact [our support team](mailto:support@nesi.org.nz) to gain access to the VASP executables.
 You may be asked to provide proof of your license if you are not from a known group or if the license is new.